ChrishonWyllie/ModularSidebarView/README.md

 ```

-<h3>Step 3: Inserting the View-Models into the SidebarView </h3>
+### Step 3: Inserting the View-Models into the SidebarView
-<p>Use these two functions to insert Cell and ReusableView View-Models at desired indexPaths</p>
+#### Use these two functions to insert Cell and ReusableView View-Models at desired indexPaths

 ```swift